YoItsYong/billboard-200-pipeline/README.md

     """)
 ```

 Running this pipeline loads data from GCS and performs the transformations using `Apache Spark`.
-The transformed data is then moved to our BigQuery where we can connect to it with Google Data Studio for visualizations.
+The transformed data is then moved to our BigQuery where we can connect to it with Google Looker Studio for visualizations.

-### Create Visualizations in Google Data Studio
+### Create Visualizations in Google Looker Studio
-Open Google Data Studio and connect to BigQuery as your data source.
+Open [Google Looker Studio](https://lookerstudio.google.com/) and connect to BigQuery as your data source.

 After this is added, you will be able to create tables, charts, and more to visualize the Billboard 200 data.